 The distributions of the summer mean regional temperature in recent years in the presence and absence of anthropogenic forcings are shown in Figure 4.
 Analyses with both models suggest that human influences on the climate have shifted the distribution to higher temperatures.
-Considering the average over the entire region, the 2003 summer is exceptionally hot, as it lies at the far end of the warm tail of the temperature distributions for the climate influenced by anthropogenic forcings (red distributions) and is the hottest since 1900 in the CRUTEM3 dataset.
-In the absence of human influences on the climate (green distributions), the season would be even more extreme.
+Considering the average over the entire region, the 2003 summer (June-July-August) is exceptionally hot, as it lies at the far end of the warm tail of the temperature distributions for the climate influenced by anthropogenic forcings (red distributions) and is the hottest since 1900 in the CRUTEM3 dataset.
+In the absence of human influences on the climate (green distributions), the 2003 summer season would have been even more extreme.
 It should be noted that the attribution results shown here refer to temperature anomalies over the entire region and over an entire season, whereas the actual extreme event had a shorter duration and affected a smaller region.